chauff/cse1500-web-transcripts/Lecture-1.md

 The first three header fields contain information about the user such as an email address, the identifying string for the user's device (though here device is rather general and refers to a particular type of mobile phone, not the specific phone of this user), and the web page the user came from.

 In reality, users rarely publish their email addresses through the `From` field, this field is today mostly used by web crawlers; in case they break a web server due to too much crawling, the owner of the web server can quickly contact the humans behind the crawler via email.
-The `User-Agent` allows device-specific customization, but not more.
-The `Referer` is similarly crude: it can tell us something about a user's interests but does not enable us to uniquely identify a user.
+The `User-Agent` allows device/browser-specific customization, but not more.
+Here is a concrete example of the `User-Agent` a Firefox browser may send: `Mozilla/5.0 (Macintosh; Intel Mac OS X 10.13; rv:68.0) Gecko/20100101 Firefox/68.0`.
+The `Referer` is similarly crude: it can tell us something about a user's interests (because the user had just visited that resource) but does not enable us to uniquely identify a user.

 To conclude, the HTTP headers `From`, `Referer` and `User-Agent` are not suitable to track the modern web user.
 We cover the `Client-IP` header next and `Authorization` in a [later section](#http-basic-authentication).

-### Client-IP address tracking
+### Authentication by Client-IP address tracking

 We can also authenticate users via client IP address tracking, either extracted from the HTTP header field `Client-IP` or the underlying TCP connection.
 This would provide us with an ideal way to authenticate users **IF** every user would be assigned a distinct IP address that rarely or never changes.

-However ... we know that IP addresses are assigned to machines, not users.
-Internet service providers do not assign a unique IP to each one of their users, they dynamically assign IP addresses to users from a common address pool.
-A user's IP address can thus change any day.
+However, we know that IP addresses are assigned to machines, not users.
+Internet service providers do not assign a unique IP to each one of their user-device combinations, they dynamically assign IP addresses to users' devices from a common address pool.
+A user device's IP address can thus change any day.

 Today's Internet is also more complicated than just straightforward client and servers.
 We access the web through firewalls which obscure the users' IP addresses, we use proxies and gateways that in turn set up their own TCP connections and come with their own IP addresses.

 To conclude, in this day and age, IP addresses cannot be used anymore to provide a reliable authentication mechanism.

-### Fat URLs
+### Authentication by fat URLs

 That brings us to fat URLs.
 The options we have covered so far are not good choices for authentication today, fat URLs on the other hand are in use to this day.

 The principle of fat URLs is simple: users are tracked through the generation of **unique URLs for each user**.
 If a user visits a web site for the first time, the server recognizes the URL as not containing a *fat element* and assumes the user has not visited the site before.
 It generates a unique ID for the user.
 The server then redirects the user to that fat URL.
 Crucially, in the last step, the server **on the fly rewrites the HTML** for every single user, adding the user's ID to each and every hyperlink.
 A rewritten HTML link may look like this: `<a href="/browse/002-1145265-8016838">Gifts</a>` (note the random numbers string at the end).

-In this manner, different HTTP requests can be tied into a single **logical session**: the server is aware which requests are coming from the same user through the ID inside the fat URLs.
+In this manner, different HTTP requests can be tied together into a single **logical session**: the server is aware which requests are coming from the same user through the ID inside the fat URLs.

 Let's look at this concept one more time, based on the following toy example:

 ![Fat URL toy example](img/L1-fatURLs.png)

 On the left you see a shop web site, consisting of the entry page `my-shop.nl` and two other pages, one for books and one for gifts.
 The entry page links to both of those pages.
 These URLs do not contain a fat element.
-The first time a user requests the entry page, the server recognizes the lack of an identifier in the URL and generates one.
+The first time a user requests the entry page `my-shop.nl`, the server recognizes the lack of an identifier in the URL and generates one.
 Specifically for that user, it also rewrites the HTML of the entry page: its hyperlinks now contain the unique ID.
 The server then redirects the user to `my-shop.nl/43233` and serves the changed HTML content.
 In this manner, as long as the user browses through the shop, the user remains authenticated to the server.
+This authenticaion approach is still to weak though as the user can simply navigate to `my-shop.nl` again and to receive a new unique identifier.

 **Fat URLs have issues**: